In a recent article titled Competitive Analysis – The 3 Essential Building Blocks, I presented a framework for building a strong competitive analysis.

 Strengths / Weaknesses

 Perhaps the most useful element of the Competitor Profile is defining your competitor’s strengths and weaknesses (SWOT analysis), and this is often the starting point.
 There is always a subjective aspect in identifying strengths and weaknesses, but try to gain as much external perspective and as many hard facts as possible.
-Some of the best sources of this data include: learning gained from previous sales cycles; publically posted reviews (social media, Glassdoor, etc.); and their customers, prospects, and former clients.
+Some of the best sources of this data include: learning gained from previous sales cycles; publicly posted reviews (social media, Glassdoor, etc.); and their customers, prospects, and former clients.
 An entire article that could be (and surely has been) written on how to gather this information, but the simple premise is that the more data and proof-points you have – the better!
-Making a statement about a competitor that your prospect knows, or beleives is inaccurate will ibnstantly disolve your credibility.
+Making a statement about a competitor that your prospect knows, or believes is inaccurate will instantly dissolve your credibility.
 The only worse thing is making a comparison that is a distinct competitive slam.
 Every company has its weak points.
 If you look hard enough and talk to enough people, you will find them.
 It’s also critical that you identify and respect their strengths as well, so you can use your competitive strategy in the way that artfully deals with them.

 This section is intended to provide a high-level overview of the offerings your competitors have that are comparable to yours.
 Unless what you sell is incredibly simple, the detailed product comparisons should be created in separate Product Face-Off documents.
 The information in the product summary of your Competitive Profiles would include: